kitapplegate/UFO/README.md

 # Read the 'shape.List.csv' file from the local directory and store it in the 'shape.List' variable.
 shape.List <- read.csv("raw.Data/shape.List.csv")
 ```

-## Including Plots

-You can also embed plots, for example:

 ``` r
 # Data Manipulation